digideskio/guidebook/guidebook/become-a-translator.md

 <h4>Adding a language?</h4>

-<p>If you want to propose adding a new language, please send us correct translations of these terms before you can get started:</p>
+<p>If there's a new language you'd like to see, please send us correct translations of these terms first.
+Then we'll help you move on to the rest of the site.</p>

 <ul>
 <li>Catalogue</li>